tidalcycles/tidalcycles.github.io/_functions/synth_parameters/index.md

 category: synth_parameters
 weight: -9
 ---

-Synth parameters generate or affect sample playback.
-These are the synthesis parameters you can use:
+In general, synth parameters specify patterns of sounds, and patterns of effects on those sounds.
+These are the synthesis parameters you can use with the default Dirt synth: